rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 the bank's site instead of the real thing.
 Then, the user’s data is exposed to the attacker.

-Well maybe you are thinking, it is not supposed that anyone access to its bank account on a public Wifi network, and you are completely right, but the same scenario can be considered if someone hacks into our **private Wifi network** too.
+Well maybe you are thinking, no-one is supposed to access their bank account on a public Wifi network, and you are completely right, but the same scenario can be considered if someone hacks into our **private Wifi network** too.